revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-28. How will you install JAR files in the Local Repository?
+28.How will you install JAR files in the Local Repository?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)